moritztucher/moritztucher/README.md

 # 👨‍💻 Moritz Tucher
 I'm a B.Sc Computer Science student with a minor in Artificial Intelligence.
 While studiying I worked as a part-time Software Engineer in the Software Testing department.
 I took on the responsibility of writing UNIT tests and conducting tests for new software releases.
 During this time and my studies, I have gained experience in various programming languages such as Java, Python, and C#.

-Currently, I am challenging myself by learning SwiftUI, with the goal to create my own apps for iOS learning about mobile app development.
+Currently, I am challenging myself by learning SwiftUI, with the goal to create my own apps for iOS and learning about mobile app development.
 Furthermore I try to deepen my knowledge of coding by completing Leetcode questions.

 ## 🛠️ Languages
 <img align="left" alt="Csharp" width="30px" style="padding-right:10px;" src='https://cdn.jsdelivr.net/gh/devicons/devicon/icons/csharp/csharp-original.svg'>